 Today, this mission, and Burnham’s vision, goals and collective commitments, are posted throughout the school, on the school’s website and addressed at school events.

-Burnham continued sending instructional coaches, teachers and new administrators to PLC institutes as part of a bigger strategy brought in by Superintendent Rudy Hernandez, who came to District 99 from a district identified as an All Things PLC Model District.
+Burnham continued sending instructional coaches, teachers and new administrators to PLC institutes as part of a bigger strategy brought in by our Superintendent, who came to District 99 from a district identified as an All Things PLC Model District.

 In 2016-17, Burnham began to audit and refine its process and help model how collaborative teams can function in the district.
 Burnham collected evidence demonstrating teachers became well-versed in the four key questions of a PLC, and through the use of the SMART Goal template, they became more adept at the TEAM Cycle.
 However, Burnham found the need to better understand balanced assessment and create quality Common Formative Assessments to support student learning.
 Staff teamed up to use NWEA Map data to group students for tier 2 support during PHH, and using the Critical Issues for Teams Survey helped administrators and Burnham leaders provide targeted support for teams.

 Over three years, Burnham moved from a priority school to commendable designation — Illinois’ second-highest designation.
 Primary grades have had significant improvements with NWEA MAP scores and the PARCC exam, and all teams have embraced the three big ideas, four critical questions and six key characteristics of a PLC.
 There is collaboration where there was isolation, teams dig deep into data to identify problems of practice and find ways to work together to improve instruction, and Burnham administration, PLC Leaders, and instructional coaches provide the extra help and support for members of collaborative teams so they can meet the needs of our students.